gemoc/gemoc.github.io/events/gemoc2018.md

 GEMOC 2018 is supported by [the GEMOC initiative]({{ site.baseurl }}/) and its associated Eclipse Research consortium, which promotes research seeking to develop the necessary breakthroughs in software languages to support global software engineering, i.e., breakthroughs that lead to effective technologies supporting different forms of language integration, including language collaboration, interoperability and composability.

+### Workshop Format

+The format of the workshop reflects the goals of the workshop: constructive feedback on submitted papers and other artifacts on the conjoint use of different modeling languages, collaborations, and community building.
+The format of the workshop is that of a working meeting.
+Hence, there is less focus on presentations and more focus on producing and documenting a research content that identifies challenges, different forms of language integration, and relates existing solutions.

+The workshop consists of a morning session in which a keynote and short presentations of the accepted papers will be given.
+A significant amount of time will be reserved for discussing each paper and their relations to each other.
+The afternoon session is devoted to a working session dedicated to open discussions of the presented contributions and other topics suggested by the participants.
+The closing session is dedicated to develop a plan to publish the results of the discussion in a final workshop report.

 ### Topics